Jim Salfi

-Jim Salfi is a Canadian former ice hockey coach, player, General manager and team owner.
+Jim Salfi (born April 1, 1942) is a Canadian former ice hockey coach, player, general manager and team owner.
 He was the head coach of both the Pennsylvania and Rensselaer ice hockey programs early in his career.

 Career

 Salfi entered the college ranks with St. Lawrence University in 1960.
 He joined the varsity ice hockey team as a sophomore (a standard practice at the time) and helped the Saints win the first ECAC Hockey conference tournament in 1962.
 Their season ended on a sour note, however, as St. Lawrence dropped both NCAA tournament games by a combined score of 11–2.
 The following season Salfi's team posted an even better record but lost in the ECAC semifinal and were left out of the national tournament.
 For his senior season Salfi served as team co-Captain with Alfred Bloomer but the team slid back in the standings, finishing 14th in the conference but were ranked 7th due to their strength of schedule.
 The Saints upset #2 Army in the first round before dropping Tri-State League rival Rensselaer in the semifinal.
-Though Salfi's team fell in the final to Providence their appearance in the final should have made them the at-large selection for the #2 eastern seed, however, their record was 13-10-2 and the NCAA selection committee decided on 17-7 Rensselaer instead.
+Though Salfi's team fell in the final to Providence their appearance in the final should have made them the at-large selection for the #2 eastern seed, however, their record was 13–10–2 and the NCAA selection committee decided on 17–7 Rensselaer instead.

 After graduating that spring Salfi received a surprising offer to coach the Penn Quakers despite his sparse résumé.
 While taking graduate classes Salfi led the program as it was promoted to varsity status in his second year and the team responded by posting a 16–8 record.
 When the Quakers started playing against some of the better teams in his third season the wins were predictably harder to come by but their first victory against Dartmouth proved that Pennsylvania could compete.
 Salfi slowly built the program both on and off the ice, recruiting talented players who could challenge the championship squads iced by conference rivals Cornell and Boston University while also laying the groundwork for a new on-campus ice rink.
 Salfi met Penn alumnus, and class of 1923 president, Howard Butcher III at a party and convinced the stock broker to build a new arena for the program.